HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofBom.md

 ---
 sourceLang: cs
 sourceHash: f1fa58f9975e8df137fb85a18d9c0c6b
+autoTranslated: false
-autoTranslated: true
+proofRead: true
 ---

 # Piecework
-The appearance and options of individual BOMs vary depending on the manufacturer of the product.
-To customize the BOM to your needs, you can use the [customisation project](customisationProject.md).
+The appearance and options of individual Bills of Materials (BOMs) vary depending on the manufacturer of the product.
+To customize the BOM to your specific needs, you can utilize  [the customisation project](customisationProject.md).

 ## Editing the BOM